 Then in 1874…

-The Kennel Club in England accepted the Basset Hound as it’s own “official” dog breed and started the English Basset Hound Club two years later which is still in existence today!
+The Basset Hound was first brought to the UK by Sir Everett Millais.
+He started developing the breed in England and exhibited it in many dog shows, producing the species for the world.
+Then, in 1882, the Kennel Club in England accepted the Basset Hound as its own “official” dog breed and started the English Basset Hound Club two years later, which still exists today!

 For those familiar with the “hound family” of dogs…

-It might interest you to know that the Basset Hound is often compared to his cousin, Petit Basset Griffon Vendeen, except that he (the Basset Hound) is more adaptive to a new environment and responds better to commands.
-This is also something you might want to remind yourself of when your Basset is driving you crazy… It could be worse, you could have chosen to have adopted a Petit Gasset Griffon Vendeen!
+It might interest you that the Basset Hound is often compared to his cousin, Petit Basset Griffon Vendeen, except that he (the Basset Hound) is more adaptive to a new environment and responds better to commands.
+This is also something you might want to remind yourself of when your Basset is driving you crazy… It could be worse; you could have chosen to have adopted a Petit Gasset Griffon Vendeen!

 Now…